robhammond/home-analytics/README.md

 - [ ] Add Pi display screen management
 - [ ] Tidy up Javascript for Pi screen
 - [ ] Add more smart devices
+- [ ] Add Octopus Energy API as an alternative half-hourly data source

 See the [open issues](https://github.com/electric-sheep-energy/home-analytics/issues) for a full list of proposed features (and known issues).